dariofenoglio98/CF_FL/README.md

 ## Components Local Centralized Learning
 ### `centralized_learning.py`
 This code performs the Local Centralized Learning, which locally trains a model for each client in the selected dataset.
 For each client, a xlsx file is created with the metrics of the model and the fold.
 - `--dataset`: Specifies the dataset to be used.
-Choices: 'diabetes', 'breast', 'synthetic', 'mnist'.
+Choices: 'diabetes', 'breast', 'synthetic', 'mnist', 'cifar10'.
 Default is 'diabetes'
 - `--data_type`: Specifies the type of data partition.
 Choices: 'random'=IID, '2cluster'=non-IID, 'cluster'=old non-IID version.
 Default is 'random'.
 - `--n_epochs`: Specifies the number of training epochs.
 Default is set to 20.
 - `--model`: Specifies the model to be trained.
 Choices: 'net', 'vcnet', 'predictor'.
 Default is 'net' (ours counterfactual generator + predictor).
 - `--fold`: Specifies the current fold of the cross-validation, if 0 no cross-validation is used.
 Choices range from 0 to 19.
 Default is 0.
 - `--n_clients`: Specifies the number of clients to be used for training and evaluation.
 Default is 3.
+- `--glob_pred`: Specifies if global predictor is used (1:True) or not (0:False).

 ## Components Federated Learning

 ### `server.py`
 This script initializes a server facilitating client connections for federated learning.
+It implements the traditional FedAvg.
+- `--rounds`: Specifies the number of training rounds.
+Default is set to 20.
+- `--dataset`: Specifies the dataset to be used.
+Choices: 'diabetes', 'breast', 'synthetic', 'mnist', 'cifar10'.
+Default is 'diabetes'
+- `--data_type`: Specifies the type of data partition.
+Choices: 'random'=IID, '2cluster'=non-IID, 'cluster'=old non-IID version.
+Default is 'random'.
+- `--model`: Specifies the model to be trained.
+Choices: 'net', 'vcnet', 'predictor'.
+Default is 'net' (ours counterfactual generator + predictor).
+- `--pers`: Specifies if client-adaptation is used (1) or not (0).
+Choices: 0, 1.
+Default is 0.
+- `--n_clients`: Specifies the number of clients to be used for training and evaluation.
+Default is 3.
+- `--n_attackers`: Specifies the number of attackers in the training set, not considered for client-evaluation.
+Default is 0.
+- `--attack_type`: Specifies the attack type to be used.
+Choices: ''=no attack, 'MP_noise'=crafted-noise, 'MP_gradient'='inverted-gradient', 'DP_flip'=label-flipping, 'DP_inverted_loss'=inverted-loss,Default is ''.
+- `--fold`: Specifies the current fold of the cross-validation, if 0 no cross-validation is used.
+Choices range from 0 to 19.
+Default is 0.

+### `server_FBPs.py`
+This script initializes a server facilitating client connections for federated learning.
 It implements the FedAvg, empowered with our Federated Behavioural Planes to visualize client behaviours.
 Planes are saved in "images/{dataset}/{model}/gifs/{data_type}/".
 Error Behavioural Plane is in the folder "error_traj", and Counterfactual Behavioural Plane in folder "cf_traj".
 - `--rounds`: Specifies the number of training rounds.
 Default is set to 20.
 - `--dataset`: Specifies the dataset to be used.
-Choices: 'diabetes', 'breast', 'synthetic', 'mnist'.
+Choices: 'diabetes', 'breast', 'synthetic', 'mnist', 'cifar10'.
 Default is 'diabetes'
 - `--data_type`: Specifies the type of data partition.
 Choices: 'random'=IID, '2cluster'=non-IID, 'cluster'=old non-IID version.
 Default is 'random'.
 - `--model`: Specifies the model to be trained.
 Choices: 'net', 'vcnet', 'predictor'.
 Default is 'net' (ours counterfactual generator + predictor).
 - `--pers`: Specifies if client-adaptation is used (1) or not (0).
 Choices: 0, 1.
 Default is 0.